locus84/Locus-Bundle-System/README.md

 [![openupm](https://img.shields.io/npm/v/com.locus.bundlesystem?label=openupm&registry_uri=https://package.openupm.com)](https://openupm.com/packages/com.locus.bundlesystem/)

-Assetbundle system from unity5 will be obsolute in future.\
+AssetBundle system from unity5 will be obsolute in future.\
 Unity Addressables system provides very flexible implementation that fits on any project.\
 But for my experience, there's huge learning curve to get into it.\
 And also, there's no synchronized api which is familier to **Resource.Load** Users.